10 things you should know about ISA transfers

 2. How do ISA transfers work?

 Transferring an ISA or Junior ISA from one provider to another might sound like a lot of work.
 But it’s actually a relatively simple process.
-Once you give your new provider your transfer instruction they do the hard work for you, contacting your existing ISA provider and managing the transfer on your behalf.
+Once you give your new provider your transfer instruction they do the hard work for you, contacting your existing provider and managing the transfer on your behalf.

 3. What happens if I withdraw money from my ISA?